Confidentiality: When to Tell Employees & Customers You're Selling Your Business

 What to tell your key customers

-Your customers are unlikely to sign NDA’s, but you may need to negotiate contract extensions or get approval from your customers to continue the relationship after the sale of the business (often referred to as a “change of control”).
+Your customers are unlikely to sign non disclosure agreement’s, but you may need to negotiate contract extensions or get approval from your customers to continue the relationship after the sale of the business (often referred to as a “change of control”).
 Regardless of the reason, you will likely have to tell your key customers about an upcoming sale because your potential buyers will want to eventually speak to some of your key customers during due diligence to make sure these key customers will stay in place after the new buyers take control of the company.
-The timing of when you tell your key customers about selling the business is critical and should be discussed and determined together with your M&A expert.
+The timing of when you tell your key customers about selling the business is critical and should be discussed and determined together with your M&A expert or investment banker.

 Prior to due diligence, if a potential buyer asks you to share your customer list with them, your M&A expert will likely say this information is off limits until the last stages of due diligence.
 There are plenty of ways to give your potential buyers confidence that your customers will continue with the business without revealing names… yet.
 Handing over your customer list is dangerous and your list could easily end up in your competitor’s hands if you are not careful.
 It’s best to let your M&A expert handle these buyers and provide data that are helpful to the buyer but less intrusive to your business

 One way to avoid sharing your customer list and also provide potential buyers with good information is to share what percentage of your revenue and or profitability comes from the top 10% of your customers.
 This is called identifying your business’s ‘Customer Concentration’.
 Understanding your company’s customer concentration is an important valuation question for buyers.
 But, there is no need at that point to tell them who those clients actually are.